Celeste231055/final-submission-t3/README.md

 ---
 # Trips Page
 ### The trips page has various filtering and sorting options to choose from.
-The user can also select multiple trips and if they're ready they can click a buy now buttons to take them to their cart.
+The user can select multiple trips and if they're ready they can click the buy now buttons to take them to their cart.
 <br>

 ## *Trips View*